bmwtwo/sudoku_solver/README.md

 ## Overview
-Sudoku Solver uses a simple algorithm consisting of recursion and backtracking, so it can take several seconds to solve a puzzle.
-However, I'm planning to implement an animation of the different numbers the algorithm is plugging into the board as it tries to find the solution, so that should make the wait more interesting.
-I haven't finished the animation yet though, since it seems that recursion and JavaScript's setTimeout method (which I was planning to use in the animation) don't like to play nicely with each other.
+Sudoku Solver uses a simple algorithm consisting of recursion and backtracking, so it can take a while to solve a puzzle.
+This version can actually take several minutes, as it animates every step of the algorithm's progress, but without animation it takes only seconds.
+I'm planning to add options to speed up or turn off the animation, since it takes so long.
+My current solution actually uses a stack instead of direct recursion.
+While I think it makes the code slightly harder to read, it made it easier to animate, since recursion and JavaScript's setTimeout method don't like to play nicely with each other.
+My previous recursive solution can be found on the "recursive" branch of this project.

 The program will also highlight an number in red if you enter a duplicate in a row, column, or 3x3 box.
 It doesn't (yet) perform real-time checks for more